kubernetes-retired/service-catalog/docs/v1/use-cases.md

 # Service Catalog Use Cases

-TODO: add glossary
-TODO: scrub doc post glossary
+* TODO: scrub doc post glossary
-TODO: add CF SB API as the lingua franca for blackbox services
+* TODO: add CF SB API as the lingua franca for blackbox services

 ## Catalog Publishing/Curation/Discovery

-* As a user, I want to be able to register a broker with the Kubernetes service catalog, so that the catalog is aware of the services that broker offers
+* As a User, I want to be able to register a Service Broker with the Kubernetes Service Catalog, so that the Service Catalog is aware of the Services that Broker offers
-* As a user, I want to be able to update a registered broker so that the catalog can maintain the most recent versions of services that broker offers
+* As a User, I want to be able to update a registered Service Broker so that the Service Catalog can maintain the most recent versions of Services that Broker offers
-* As a user, I want to be able to delete a broker from the catalog, so that I can keep the catalog clean of brokers I no longer want to support
+* As a User, I want to be able to delete a Service Broker from the Service Catalog, so that I can keep the Service Catalog clean of Service Brokers I no longer want to support

-* Can I export a list of service brokers and types from my service controller?
+* Can I export a list of Service Brokers and types from my Service Controller?
-* Is there an auth story for adding service brokers?
+* Is there an auth story for adding Service Brokers?
-* As a developer, working outside of the normal production cluster, I would like to be able to use the services available to me from the production cluster from my local environment without needing to establish a formal business relationship with each service provider.
+* As a Developer, working outside of the normal production cluster, I would like to be able to use the Services available to me from the production cluster from my local environment without needing to establish a formal business relationship with each service provider.

-* How are services identified: name, service name/id, plan name/id?
+* How are Services identified: name, service name/id, plan name/id?
-* Who can see which services?
+* Who can see which Services?
 (TODO: Include scope?
 Global/Namespaced)
-* Who can see which service instances?
+* Who can see which Service Instances?
 (TODO: Include scope?
 Global/Namespaced)
 * The Service Catalog should contain Services and not Service Instances

-### Registering a service broker with the catalog
+### Registering a Service Broker with the Service Catalog

-A user must register each service broker with the service catalog to advertise the services it offers to the catalog.
-After the broker has been registered with the catalog, the catalog makes a call to the service broker's `/v2/catalog` endpoint.
-The broker's returns a list of services offered by that broker.
-Each Service has a set of plans that differentiate the tiers of that service.
+A User must register each Service Broker with the Service Catalog to advertise the Services it offers in the Service Catalog.
+After the Service Broker has been registered with the Service Catalog, the Service Controller makes a call to the Service Broker's `/v2/catalog` endpoint.
+The Service Broker returns a list of Services offered by that broker.
+Each Service has a set of plans that differentiate the tiers of that Service.

-### Updating a service broker
+### Updating a Service Broker

-Broker authors make changes to the services their brokers offer.
-To refresh the services a broker offers, the catalog should re-list the `/v2/catalog` endpoint.
-The catalog should apply the result of re-listing the broker to its internal representation of that broker's services:
+Broker operators make changes to the services their brokers offer.
+To refresh the services a broker offers, the Service Controller should re-list the `/v2/catalog` endpoint.
+The Service Controller should apply the result of re-listing the broker to its internal representation of that broker's services:

-1. New service present in the re-list results are added
+1. New services present in the re-list results are added
 2. Existing services are updated if a diff is present
 3. Existing services missing from the re-list are deleted

 TODO: spell out various update scenarios and how they affect end-users

-### Delete a service broker
+### Delete a Service Broker

 There must be a way to delete brokers from the catalog.
 We should evaluate whether deleting a broker should:

-1. Cascade down to the service instances for the broker
+1. Cascade down to the Service Instances for the broker
-2. Leave orphaned service instances in the catalog
+2. Leave orphaned Service Instances in the Service Catalog
-3. Fail if service instances still exist for the broker
+3. Fail if Service Instances still exist for the broker

 ## Requesting Services (Consumer)